Savoy Hotel: Fine art

-In 2013 South African artist Jonty Hurwitz created a chrome and resin anamorphic sculpture of Kaspar, the hotel's cat mascot, titled "The 14th Guest", found at the entrance to the hotel's newest restaurant, Kaspar's Seafood Bar & Grill.
-Kaspar's story begins with the legend of an 1898 dinner at the Savoy given for 14 guests by Woolf Joel, a South African diamond tycoon.
+The artist-in residence position has continued in the 21st century.
+For example, in 2012, the British artist, David Downes, worked in the hotel's lobby to create a large-scale drawing, displayed in the hotel's front hall, depicting the Thames Diamond Jubilee Pageant.
+The following year, South African artist Jonty Hurwitz created a chrome and resin anamorphic sculpture of Kaspar, the hotel's cat mascot, titled "The 14th Guest", found at the entrance to the hotel's restaurant, Kaspar's Seafood Bar & Grill.Jones, Alice.
+"A homage to Kaspar the friendly cat checks in at the Savoy's new eatery", The Independent, 2 May 2013, accessed 1 July 2014; "Kaspar’s – The Savoy’s new seafood bar opens with a new Jonty Hurwitz sculpture", The Flaneur, 1 May 2013, accessed 1 July 2014 Kaspar's story begins with the legend of an 1898 dinner at the Savoy given for 14 guests by Woolf Joel, a South African diamond tycoon.
 One of the diners was unable to attend, leaving the number of guests an unlucky 13, and another diner predicted that whoever first left the table would soon die.
 The first to leave was Joel, who was shot dead a few weeks later in Johannesburg.
 After this, the hotel offered to seat a member of its staff at tables of 13 to ward off bad luck.
 Finally, in 1926, the designer Basil Ionides sculpted a 3-foot high art-deco black cat called Kaspar, which is used as the 14th guest.
 Kaspar is given a full place setting, a napkin is tied around his neck, and he is served each course.
 Winston Churchill liked Ionides's Kaspar so much that he insisted that the sculpture join his parties of any size when dining at the Savoy.

+Music

+The hotel established its first dinner dances in 1912, laying a dance-floor in the centre of the Thames Foyer in time to take advantage of the popularity of the tango, which exploded in 1913.
+William de Mornys became head of entertainment after the First World War and helped set up the Savoy Havana Band and the Savoy Orpheans dance band, led by Debroy Somers.
+The bands were described in The Times as "probably the best-known bands in Europe", and they broadcast regularly from the hotel.
+The BBC, which had set up its Savoy Hill studios next to the hotel in 1922, took full advantage of the proximity.
+George Gershwin gave the British premiere of Rhapsody in Blue at the hotel in 1925, simultaneously broadcast on BBC radio.